TezBaydu/Milestone-Project-3-Cooking/README.md

 - View recipe and View Memner recipe: adjust ingredients to only pick up numbers and measurements - Done
 - Create recipe in heroku app doesn't work on mobile - now working ... ?!
 - limit adding igredient and method rows but to also change dependent on screen size - Done
+- Test JS - Done
+- test PEP8 - Done
+- Test colour blindness - Done
+- Test different UI's - Done

 ### To Do
-- Test JS
-- test PEP8
-- Test colour blindness
-- Test different UI's
 - Update Read Me
 - Update Test
 - Ensure to debug to False